What’s the role of a help desk in modern ITSM?

 Help desk team lead: The help desk team lead supports the help desk manager by coaching new agents and ensuring everyone delivers great customer service and meets their Service Level Agreement (SLA) goals.
 A team lead also monitors performance and provides feedback to managers for improving support processes.

 What is help desk software?

 So, how do most companies run their help desks?
-The answer is help desk software, like Jira Service Desk.
+The answer is help desk software, like Jira Service Management.

 When businesses start out, they often rely on email for support.
 But as companies grow, moving beyond email as the primary support channel becomes critical.
 Support needs to scale with a business.
 If agents are struggling to keep up with requests and inboxes are stacked with unanswered emails—it’s definitely time for help desk software.

 Help desk software allows companies to accept, track, and respond to support requests in an organized fashion.
 Many help desk programs also provide knowledge bases, self-service portals, SLO management, and reporting.
 Choosing the right help desk software for you depends on your company’s specific needs.

 4 reasons your company needs help desk software

 1. Email is a lousy tracking tool.